mehulagg/gitlab/doc/administration/integration/plantuml.md

 ### Debian/Ubuntu

-You can also install and configure a PlantUML server in Debian/Ubuntu distributions using Tomcat:
+You can install and configure a PlantUML server in Debian/Ubuntu distributions using Tomcat:

 1. Run these commands to create a `plantuml.war` file from the source code: